anton-k/handle-pattern-servant-app/README.md

 and we have to face the reality of `isVerbose` mutable `TVar`-state.
 But what if it was also an interface?

-We can provide an interface tweak the logger state:
+We can provide an interface to tweak the logger state:

 ```haskell
 -- | Interface for tweaking configs